 Thanks to the centuries-old pursuit of accuracy, we now have a unified system of measurement that transcends national borders and ensures equality in how everything is measured for everyone.

-Metrosert’s video series “Measured World” provides insights into SI units, the many facets of measurement, and perspectives for the future.
-The series features metrologists and scientists who explain how precise measurements contribute to our daily lives and the development of the world.
-Watch the earlier episodes here.
+The video series Measured World, dedicated to the 150th anniversary of the Metre Convention, introduces SI units, various measurement fields, and future perspectives on precise measurements.
+The series features metrologists and scientists who explain how accurate measurements contribute to our daily lives and the development of the world.
+Watch other episodes.